usnistgov/FIPS201/_FIPS201/frontend.md

 examples provided and as noted.

 *Zone 3F—Signature*.
-If used, the department or agency SHALL place the cardholder signature below the photograph and cardholder name as depicted in Figure 4-3.
+If used, the department or agency SHALL place the cardholder signature below the photograph and cardholder name as depicted in [Figure 4-3](#fig-4-3).
 The space for the signature SHALL NOT interfere with the contact and contactless placement.
 Because of card surface space constraints, placement of a signature may limit the size of the optional two-dimensional bar code.

 *Zone 4F—Agency Specific Text Area*.
-If used, this area can be used for printing agency specific requirements, such as employee status, as shown in Figure 4-2.
+If used, this area can be used for printing agency specific requirements, such as employee status, as shown in [Figure 4-2](#fig-4-2).

 *Zone 5F—Rank*.
-If used, the cardholder's rank SHALL be printed in the area as illustrated in Figure 4-2.
+If used, the cardholder's rank SHALL be printed in the area as illustrated in [Figure 4-2](#fig-4-2).
 Data format is at the department or agency's discretion.

 *Zone 6F—Portable Data File (PDF) Two-Dimensional Bar Code*.
-If used, the PDF bar code placement SHALL be as depicted in Figure 4-2 (i.e., left side of the card).
+If used, the PDF bar code placement SHALL be as depicted in [Figure 4-2](#fig-4-2) (i.e., left side of the card).
 If Zone 3F (a cardholder signature) is used, the size of the PDF bar code may be affected.
 The card issuer should confirm that a PDF used in conjunction with a PIV Card containing a cardholder signature will satisfy the anticipated PDF data storage requirements.

 *Zone 9F— Header*.
-If used, the text "United States Government" SHALL be placed as depicted in Figure 4- 4.
-Departments and agencies may also choose to use this zone for other department or agency-specific information, such as identifying a Federal emergency responder role, as depicted in Figure 4-2.
+If used, the text "United States Government" SHALL be placed as depicted in [Figure 4-4](#fig-4-4).
+Departments and agencies may also choose to use this zone for other department or agency-specific information, such as identifying a Federal emergency responder role, as depicted in [Figure 4-2](#fig-4-2).

 *Zone 11F—Agency Seal*.
 If used, the seal selected by the issuing department, agency, or organization SHALL be printed in the area depicted.
-It SHALL be printed using the guidelines provided in Figure 4- 2 to ensure information printed on the seal is legible and clearly visible.
+It SHALL be printed using the guidelines provided in [Figure 4-2](#fig-4-2) to ensure information printed on the seal is legible and clearly visible.

 *Zone 12F—Footer*.
 The footer is the location for the Federal Emergency Response Official identification label.
-If used, a department or agency MAY print "Federal Emergency Response Official" as depicted in Figure 4-2, preferably in white lettering on a red background.
+If used, a department or agency MAY print "Federal Emergency Response Official" as depicted in [Figure 4-2](#fig-4-2), preferably in white lettering on a red background.
 Departments and agencies MAY also use Zone 9F to further identify the Federal emergency respondent's official role.
 Some examples of official roles are "Law Enforcement," "Fire Fighter," and "Emergency Response Team (ERT)."

 When Zone 15F indicates Foreign National affiliation and the department or agency does not need to highlight emergency response official status, Zone 12F MAY be used to denote the country or countries of citizenship.
-If so used, the department or agency SHALL print the country name or the three-letter country abbreviation (alpha-3 format) in accordance with ISO 3166-1, Country Codes [[ISO3166]](../_Appendix/references.md#ref-ISO3166)  Figure 4- 4 illustrates an example of Foreign National color-coding using country abbreviations.
+If so used, the department or agency SHALL print the country name or the three-letter country abbreviation (alpha-3 format) in accordance with ISO 3166-1, Country Codes [[ISO3166]](../_Appendix/references.md#ref-ISO3166) [Figure 4-4](#fig-4-4) illustrates an example of Foreign National color-coding using country abbreviations.

 *Zone 13F—Issue Date*.
-If used, the card issuance date SHALL be printed above the Zone 14F expiration date in YYYYMMMDD format as depicted in Figure 4-3.
+If used, the card issuance date SHALL be printed above the Zone 14F expiration date in YYYYMMMDD format as depicted in [Figure 4-3](#fig-4-3).

 *Zone 16F—Photo Border*.
-A border MAY be used with the photo to further identify employee affiliation, as depicted in Figure 4-3.
+A border MAY be used with the photo to further identify employee affiliation, as depicted in [Figure 4-3](#fig-4-3).
 This border MAY be used in conjunction with Zone 15F to enable departments and agencies to develop various employee categories.
 The photo border SHALL NOT obscure the photo.
 The border MAY be a solid or patterned line.
 For solid and patterned lines, red SHALL be reserved for emergency response officials, blue for foreign nationals, and green for contractors.
 All other colors MAY be used at the department or agency's discretion.

 *Zone 17F—Agency Specific Data*.
-In cases in which other defined optional elements are not used, Zone 17F MAY be used for other department or agency-specific information, as depicted in Figure 4-5.
+In cases in which other defined optional elements are not used, Zone 17F MAY be used for other department or agency-specific information, as depicted in [Figure 4-5](#fig-4-5).

 *Zone 20F—Organizational Affiliation Abbreviation*.
-The organizational affiliation abbreviation MAY be printed in the upper right-hand corner below the Zone 19F expiration date as shown in Figure 4-2.
+The organizational affiliation abbreviation MAY be printed in the upper right-hand corner below the Zone 19F expiration date as shown in [Figure 4-2](#fig-4-2).
 If printed, the organizational affiliation abbreviation SHALL be printed in Arial 12pt Bold.

 *Zone 21F –Edge Ridging or Notched Corner Tactile Marker*.
-If used, this area SHALL incorporate edge ridging or a notched corner to indicate card orientation as depicted in Figure 4-4.
+If used, this area SHALL incorporate edge ridging or a notched corner to indicate card orientation as depicted in [Figure 4-4](#fig-4-4).
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material integrity and printing process is not adversely impacted.

 *Zone 22F –Laser Engraving Tactile Marker*.
-If used, tactilely discernible marks SHALL be created using laser engraving to indicate card orientation as depicted in Figure 4-4.
+If used, tactilely discernible marks SHALL be created using laser engraving to indicate card orientation as depicted in [Figure 4-4](#fig-4-4).
 There SHALL be an opening in the lamination foil where laser engraving is performed.
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material integrity and printing process is not adversely impacted.